Covariant Symanzik identities: The Gaussian free vector field

 \subsection{Laplace transform}

-For future reference, let us record the Laplace transform and a formula for the higher moments of the covariant Gaussian free field.
+For future reference, let us record the Laplace transform and a formula for the higher moments of the Gaussian free vector field.
 We keep the notation of the previous section.

 The next proposition follows from \eqref{covpastropbrute} and the standard computation of a Gaussian integral.
 Note that it is written in such a way as to be true in the real case as well as in the complex case.